-An achievement test will be administered to any student seeking admission in grades 2 to 8.
-This requirement may be waived if a recent standardized test has been taken by the student.
+An entrance exam will be administered to any student seeking admission.
+This requirement may be waived if a recent nationally recognized standardized test has been taken by the student.
 Students demonstrating grade level performance will be considered for admission.
 Other factors for consideration include maturity, previous school performance and past conduct.